Fáilte chuig gaa.ie - suíomh oifigiúil CLG

 An impressive list of speakers has been assembled for the 2024 Gaelic games Coaching Conference which will take place in Croke Park on Saturday, November 23.

-One of them is world-renowned coach and educator, Professor Ian Jeffreys, who is President of the National Strength and Conditioning Association and Academic Director of Setanta College.
+One of them is world-renowned coach and educator, Professor Ian Jeffreys, who is President of the National Strength and Conditioning Association.

 The Welshman is also part of the Gaelic games Sports Science Working Group’s Athletic Development subgroup which is headed up by Director of Sport and Physical Wellbeing at University of Galway, Des Ryan.